 The tour includes pick-up from most Christchurch hotels, and you can choose from morning or afternoon departure, whichever suits your schedule best.

-Sumner beach is a 400-meter white sand beach located just a 20-minute drive from Christchurch CBD.
-It also features a busy boardwalk promenade that follows the length of the beach and is home to great cafes, restaurants, and boutique-style stores.
+The beach also features a busy boardwalk promenade that follows the length of the beach and is home to great cafes, restaurants, and boutique-style stores.
 Visiting in the summer is easily one of the best things to do in Christchurch.

 It is typically safe to go swimming here, and lifeguards are on duty between November and March.
 But there are strong currents at times from Avon Heathcote Estuary, so be careful and only swim between the flags.

-Scarborough Beach, located at the east end of Sumner Beach, is a popular surfing beach especially with locals.
+Scarborough Beach, located at the east end of Sumner Beach, is one of the most popular surfing beaches, especially with locals.
 The breaks are big here, but it’s not advisable for swimming unless you’re a strong swimmer.

 Wildlife lovers simply must visit the Willowbank Wildlife Reserve.
 The reserve is divided into 3 categories: farmyard, New Zealand, and Zoo/Exotic animals.

-You will meet alpacas, llama, miniature horses, Clydesdale horses, peacocks, and more in the farmyard section.
+You will meet alpacas, llamas, miniature horses, Clydesdale horses, peacocks, and more in the farmyard section.
 Basically, all the animals you’d expect to find on New Zealand farms.

 The New Zealand section is home to possums, tuatara, and native birds like kaka, kea, and the morepork.
 The New Zealand section is also where the North Island Brown Kiwi Sanctuary is.